CleverRaven/Cataclysm-DDA/data/mods/classic_zombies/design-doc.md

 ## Setting
 The setting of DDotD should be vaguely "in the past", some time between 1980 and 2000.

+### Zombification Mechanics
+The zombie affliction is infectious, possibly viral or fungal.
+Survivors may never find out.
+It comes in two forms: it transmits by airborn spores, which have a low infection rate and a long latency.
+After infection, carriers are very quickly able to infect others, but do not develop symptoms for 2-3 weeks.
+Once symptomatic it progresses quickly, with death usually occuring in another week.
+The infectious symptoms are vague and flu-like: fever, chills, severe nausea and vomiting, muscle aches, muscle spasms, and eventually delirium and death.
+Due to the relatively low infection rate of the airborn form, only around half of the population were susceptible to this form, and all survivors are clearly among that group.
+However, the much higher dose of infectious agent shared by bite or even scratch from a reanimated zombie carries an increased risk of infection and generates a much faster progressing form of the illness.

+During the infection process and especially after death, the victim's body is being infiltrated by an expanding web of loosely connected parasitic tissue that spreads through muscles and other organs.
+This creates a new superorganism which eventually functions as a new nervous system, controlling muscles and using the sensory input from the brain and attached organs.
+It laces through the victim's digestive tract and will continue to digest things ingested by the victim.
+It does the work of keeping the reanimated body intact and "alive".
+Destroying the victim's brain removes any way for the parasite to get sensory input, rendering it inert.

+(Note that in my head, this infectious agent is too perfect, so it probably has to be some kind of alien invader.
+However, there's no way the survivors will ever find out, and I'd rather not establish it within game.)

 ### History
 The source of the zombie plague is unclear.
 About a year ago, rumours arose of a horrible rabies variant arising in Australia and carried by wombats.
 This strain had jumped to humans and was baffling and frightening doctors.
 However, those stories died down, and about three months later it was announced to be a novel strain that couldn't transmit significantly in humans.